Adding Income and Other Inflows

 It's important to enter your income only when you receive it.
 You'll be more successful if you work only with the money you already have on hand.
 Want to plan ahead?
 No problem—set up a scheduled transaction for income you know is coming and consider giving a Budget Template a try, too!

-- Select the appropriate account.
+- Select the appropriate account from the left sidebar.

-- Click Add a transaction.
+- Click the Add Transaction button.

 - Use the payee to describe the source of the money.
-This could be a specific person or business, or something more general like Paycheck, Interest, or Gift Money.
+This could be a specific person or business, or something more general like 'Paycheck,' 'Interest,' or 'Gift Money.'